Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: Introduction

-To study slow-roll inflation in model \eqref{the_effective_action_0}, we proceed as follows.
+To study slow-roll inflation in model \eqref{the_effective_action}, we proceed as follows.
 First, we diagonalise the model.
-The effective action \eqref{the_effective_action_0} contains two scalar degrees of freedom.
+The effective action \eqref{the_effective_action} contains two scalar degrees of freedom.
 The $\chi$ degree of freedom is explicitly present, while the second one -- the scalaron -- is present implicitly in full analogy with the Starobinsky model.
 Second, we show that the model embeds the standard Starobinsky inflation.
-If one sets the scalaron initial condition exactly as in the Starobinsky model and keeps $\chi$ and $\dot{\chi}$ equal to zero, then the model reproduces the Starobinsky inflation exactly.
-The relevant question is whether nearby initial data lead to an attractor-connected branch on which the additional scalar can leave observable multifield signatures.
-Finally, we study the perturbations generated during inflation in order to determine whether the radiative completion \eqref{the_effective_action_0} can produce observable deviations from the Starobinsky predictions.
+If one sets the scalaron initial condition exactly as in the Starobinsky model and sets $\chi = \dot{\chi} =0$, then the model reproduces Starobinsky inflation.
+The next question is whether nearby homogeneous trajectories are driven towards the Starobinsky branch and whether the accompanying multifield dynamics leaves observable signatures.
+We study the perturbations generated during inflation to determine whether the radiative completion \eqref{the_effective_action} can produce observable deviations from the Starobinsky predictions.

-The main result of this paper can be summarised as follows.
-The effective action \eqref{the_effective_action_0} contains an exact Starobinsky branch.
-If the additional scalar $\chi$ and its velocity are set to zero, the model reproduces the Starobinsky inflation exactly.
-We show, however, that the physically relevant statement is stronger.
-For initial conditions that are close to the Starobinsky initial conditions, the corresponding phase trajectories remain close to the Starobinsky attractor.
-The tensor sector receives no corrections at the linear level.
-At the same time, the scalar sector is genuinely two-field and must be analysed in the adiabatic-entropy basis.
-However, the entropy mode remains sufficiently suppressed that its sourcing of the curvature perturbation is negligible in the regime studied here.
-As a consequence, within the observational window analysed in this work, the model provides a nontrivial two-field radiative completion of Starobinsky inflation without generating an observable deviation from its predictions.

-The paper will follow this outline.
-In Section \ref{section_model_diagonalization}, we diagonalise the action and present it in the bi-scalar-tensor form.
-In Section \ref{section_simple_inflation}, we address the behaviour of the model in the slow-roll regime.
-First, we show that all terms with non-minimal kinetic coupling are negligible during the slow-roll regime.
-Second, we show that the model admits all the background solutions from the Starobinsky inflation.
-Lastly, we show that the model exhibits attractor behaviour, so there is no need to fine-tune the initial conditions for inflation.
-Section \ref{section_perturbations} discusses the perturbation spectrum and its properties.
-First, we show that tensor perturbations are indistinguishable from those of general relativity.
-Secondly, we study the perturbations of the scalar modes.
-Both analytic and numerical results show that derivations from the Starobinsky inflation are negligible.
-Finally, we bring our conclusions in Section \ref{section_conclusion}.